Moving vs. Keeping Your Kitchen Plumbing Layout

 - Complete work and schedule a final inspection

-Our guide on how to get an accurate plumbing estimate can help you understand what permit fees and inspection costs to factor into your quotes.
+Our guide on the new construction plumbing process can help you understand what permit fees and inspection costs to factor into your quotes.

 How Plumbing Affects Your Remodel Timeline